HansPeterIngo/babymonitor/README.md

 Baby monitor
 ------------------------------

-This scripts help you to setup your raspberry pi (or any other linux PC) with an additional external soundcard and microphone as a baby monitor.
+This scripts helps you to turn your raspberry pi (or any other linux PC) with an additional external soundcard and microphone into a baby monitor.

 There are two differnt scripts which are used to stream the audio from the alsa port `plughw:1,0` using the rtp protocol to the multicast url `rtp://224.0.1.14:6000`.